 We Only Perceive What We Expect

 Intelligence is not a safeguard against religious programming.
 Everyone is susceptible to brainwashing tactics.
 The more exposure one has, the more likely they are to affect us.
 This is the premise on which they build all advertising.
 And, these tactics come from research done in the 1920s when people could quantify the effects of propaganda could be measured.
 The analytics behind modern advertising prove it can change behaviors.

-The effects of social indoctrination are so effective they overcome common sense and logic.
+The effects of social indoctrination are so effective that they overcome common sense and logic.
 Since we can only perceive what we expect, religious indoctrination creates boundaries of perception and values on what we can see.
 This results in an inverse relationship between reason and religion.

 Overcoming the Need to Believe

 Recognizing the Effects of Cognitive Dissonance

 Despite the massive effort to indoctrinate and maintain their membership, people find a way out.
 Most times, the effort to maintain the inconsistencies becomes too much.
 Doing this results in a psychological condition known as cognitive dissonance.
 This is where your mind tries to hold multiple conflicting ideas at the same time.
 It’s possible to free the mind from this dilemma.
 But, this takes courage.
 It can be very stressful especially when it involves facts that contradict beliefs.
 So, if there’s a break in the systematic indoctrination and the mind has time to be reconciling the differences there’s can be “Eureka” experience of awareness.

 Questioning Faith Result in Eureka Experience

 Challenging core beliefs can cause breakthrough awakening experiences.
 Many Sunday school teachers leave the church.
 They awaken after being confronted by probative questions of children.
 For example, questions like, why did God flood the entire world to punish a few bad people?
 If God is all-powerful and can see the future, why did he create Satan knowing he would cause evil?
 And, if God forgives, then why didn’t he forgive and convert Satan?
 After all, murders can be saved why not Satan?… And are all the people who lived before Jesus doomed to hell?

 The Desire to Know the Facts